Cryonics - Why I Chose Cryopreservation.

 One of the most belligerent myths about cryo-preservation is that it is expensive.
 It truly is not!

 Most cryonicists fund their plans via an ordinary life insurance policy.
-The cost of this will vary, largely depending on the age and pre-existing health of the policy holder, but usually the monthly cost is equivalent to that of one average take-away meal.
+The cost of this will vary, usually depending on the age and any pre-existing health issues with the policy holder.

 Many countries now have cryonics support groups, which can better answer individual, localised questions relating to costs.